Capitano del popolo: History

-It was created in the early 13th century when the populares, the increasingly wealthy classes of commoners (merchants, professionals, craftsmen and, in maritime cities, ship-owners) began to acquire roles in the communal administration of various Italian city-states, and needed a municipal officeholder able to counter the political power of the nobles (called potentes), represented usually by the podestà (a title used for chief magistrates and other top administrators in medieval Italian cities).
+Conflict between nobles and the popolo grew as the popolo started to acquire roles in the communal administration of various Italian city-states.
+The popolo needed a municipal officeholder able to counter the political power of the nobles, represented usually by the podestà (a title used for chief magistrates and other top administrators in medieval Italian cities).
 One of the first capitani del popolo was created in Bologna in northern Italy, appointed in 1228.

 The capitano del popolo exercised control of the podestà, sometimes flanked by two autonomous councils with representatives of local guilds of artisans and craftsmen (arti e mestieri) and the gonfalonieri, leaders of military units connected with city's parishes.

 In the Republic of Florence, a capitano del popolo existed from 1250 as part of the attempt to free the city from the rule of Frederick II.
+The Florentine capitano del popolo assumed military and judicial responsibilities which previously had belonged to the podestà.
+Florentine chronicler Giovanni Villani writes that c.
+1280, the capitano del popolo and his men were paid a salary of 5,800 lire di piccioli per year.
+This figure was higher than the salary of most other offices, but significantly lower than that of the podestà and his men, who were paid 15,240 lire di piccioli per year.

-Such office also existed in the early stages of the Republic of Genoa, that elected Guglielmo Boccanegra as its first capitano del popolo in 1257.
+In Genoa, the popolo gained political power later than in other city-states.
+In 1257, Guglielmo Boccanegra, a wealthy member of the popolo, was elected capitano del popolo following a riot against the podestà at the time.
+As opposed to the capitano del popolo in other city-states, Boccanegra was elected for 10 years, and had the additional condition that his brother would succeed him should he die, though he was overthrown in 1262.